 Though the career of medicine has been a fulfilling one, Dr. Lawrence still desires to educate and give back to the community.
 In April 2009, he founded the LEAP Foundation D.C.
 Realizing how fortunate he has been and the lessons life has to utilize the power of education to affect the community.

-“I enjoy working with students and would value the opportunity to share my knowledge passion and excitement for learning with younger generations as generously as my mentors did, during my professional development,” he said.
+“I enjoy working with students and value the opportunity to share my knowledge, passion, and excitement for learning with younger generations as generously as my mentors did, during my professional development,” he said.